ypsman/ansible-docker/README.md

 ==============
 [![Build Status](https://travis-ci.org/ypsman/ansible-docker.svg?branch=master)](https://travis-ci.org/ypsman/ansible-docker)

-This Role installs Docker on youre Server.
+This Role installs Docker on your Server.

 It imports the gpg Key for the Repository.